 4. How are you going to respond to the complaint?
 Once you are represented, you will need to thoroughly review the court filings with counsel to determine how you will answer the many allegations in the complaint.
 You will also need to discuss whether you will assert any affirmative defenses and or file a cross-claim and/or counterclaim in the action.

 5. Consider settlement discussions as early as possible.
 Where litigation costs rise quickly you should consider exploring early settlement opportunities.
 Remember, the longer a case goes the more difficult and costly it becomes to settle.
 In today's business world, companies are more responsive to resolving cases at an early stage because they are concerned about the litigation costs and strategies to resolve cases at an early stage often focus, as they should, on whether you have a meritorious defense.

-6. At all times stay focused on what matters most-your business.
+6. At all times stay focused on what matters most - your business.
 Your business needs your attention.
 Your only job now is to stay focused on running your business.
 Let your attorney handle the matter for you.
-At the Katz Law Group, we have assisted hundreds of business of all kinds in dealing with this very situation.
+At the Katz Law Group, we have assisted hundreds of businesses of all kinds in dealing with this very situation.
 Please call us at 1-508-480-8202.